fidelsurtida/snake/README.md

   - Implemented snake body grow logic after eating food.
 - April 7, 2024
   - Created initial Interface Manager that updates and displays score.
+- April 8, 2024
+  - Reimplemented GUI Manager to use the library pygame_gui.
+Now displays the score inside a white panel at the top.

 <br>
 <b>This project is currently under development.</b>